 2. Fine art.
 I am on a quest to become a fine art photographer.
 I feel like introducing film into my work will launch me in that direction.
 My desire is to not only capture art, but to offer my art to my clients.
 I want to give my clients the gift of owning and touching their memories in fine art style and I believe with all my heart that this leap will make it happen.

 Why now?
 The only thing that comes to mind in response to that question is one of my very favorite quotes: “And the day came when the risk to stay tight in a bud was greater than the risk it took to bloom.” -Anais Nin.
 In other words, I just can’t not.
 How’s that for a double negative. 😉 But really, I can feel it in my bones.

 I am eager to see how this journey unfolds.
 With a “the sky is the limit” mentality I am ready to dive-in and take off!
 I would love for you to join me by following along on this new venture.
 I’ll be sharing more images along the way.
 I would love some feedback!!

 PS: Just for fun, can you tell the difference between the digital and film images below?

 1. left: digital, right: film 2. left: digital, right: film 3. left: film, right: digital 4. left: digital, right:film

 Photographers, join our list!
 Here we'll be sharing workshop information, business advice and upcoming photoshoots.

 Come say hello over on Instagram where I share my latest work and travels.
 I would love to connect with you over there!

-photographers: join our newsletter for mentorship offerings, upcoming workshop informations and other useful resources!
+PHOTOGRAPHERS: join our newsletter for mentorship offerings, upcoming workshop information and other useful resources!